Vexed01/vex-cog-utils/README.md

 # Vex-Cog-Utils

+If you've come here on PyPI, hello!
+You're welcome to use this wherever, just be aware it requires ``Red-DiscordBot`` which is not in the requirements due to the circumstances this is used by myself.

+---

-Utility functions for the Vex-Cogs repo.
+Utility functions for the Vex-Cogs repo, for Red-DiscordBot

 There is nothing stopping you from using this in your own cogs, however some of the stuff here is geared towards my cogs.
 I would recommend you pin the version.
-Example of pinned install in info.json: ``git+https://github.com/Vexed01/vex-cog-utils.git@v1.0.0``

 Docstrings fully document each function.

 ## Versioning

-``major.minor.micro``
+``major.minor.patch``

-Major and minor releases are likely to include breaking changes.
-There will be nothing breaking in micro releases.
+Major releases are likely to include breaking changes.
+There **can** me breaking changes in minor releases.
+There will be nothing breaking in patch releases.

 ## Changelog